Gel-Infused Memory Foam

 It’s a rare occurrence that most people don’t need to worry about because homes rarely go below freezing, but it’s an interesting fact I’d never thought about before.

 2. Gel-Infused Memory Foam is Softer Than Regular Memory Foam

 If you don’t love how dense memory foam feels and it’s just too firm for you to get comfortable, switching to gel-infused memory foam may be a better option for you.

 The spring back time for memory foam is very slow, which means you get a lot of support and it reduces pressure points on your body, but it also feels a little too firm for some people.

 The gel in the gel-infused memory foam is a little quicker at returning to its original form and has a faster spring back time.
 This means it’s a little softer.

 3. Gel-Infused Memory Foam is Cool

-One of the main downsides to memory foam is its ability to trap heat.
+One of the major downsides to memory foam is its ability to trap heat.

 Some people can’t stand memory foam mattresses purely because they wake up in the middle of the night feeling sweaty and hot.

 This was the very reason gel-infused memory foam was invented.